catseye/Equipage/README.md

     functions associated with those symbols.

 Thus, the meaning of a program is a function that takes stacks to stacks.
+Since the program generally only deals with one stack at a time, it is also possible to think of this as a single stack ("the" stack) which gets modified over time.

-A stack contains zero or more elements, and each element may be one of two kinds of values: unbounded integers, and functions which take stacks to stacks.
-A stack is generally accessed in a LIFO fashion, with a few strategic exceptions.
+The stack contains zero or more elements, and each element may be one of two kinds of values: unbounded integers, and functions which take stacks to stacks.
+The stack is generally accessed in a LIFO fashion, with a few strategic exceptions.

 Here is a table mapping the legal Equipage symbols to functions.